 - Can an MDH employee quit and become an assessor?

 Answer: Any person may apply to be an approved assessor.
-Only applications from non-governmental personnel will be considered for the approved list.
-If an MDH employee severs employment with the state, the former employee may choose to apply for consideration as an approved assessor.
+MNELAP will only consider applications from non-governmental personnel.
+If a MDH employee severs employment with the state, the former employee may choose to apply for consideration as an approved assessor.
 The application would be subject to the same evaluation criteria as all other applicants.

 Answer: Yes.
-Upon entering the contract, the assessor will notify MNELAP of the assignment.
+Upon entering the contract, the assessor will notify MNELAP of the assignment by creating an assessment in the ELDO assessment module.
 This allows MNELAP staff to monitor access to the laboratory files in ELDO as well as provide guidance to the assessor and the lab in completing a timely assessment process.
-One of the first actions an assessor must perform is providing the notification of any conflicts of interest and adding the confirmation of delivery to the laboratory files.
-This action must occur with MNELAP intervention.
-If the laboratory or the assessor terminates the contract after the selection of the assessment team and notification of conflicts of interest, MNELAP will note the change and may provide instruction to the laboratory in selecting a new assessor.
+One of the first actions an assessor must perform is providing the laboratory notification of any conflicts of interest and adding the confirmation of delivery to the laboratory files.
+If the laboratory or the assessor terminates the contract after the selection of the assessor and notification of conflicts of interest are sent, MNELAP will note the change and may provide instruction to the laboratory in selecting a new assessor.
+If for some reason, the laboratory or the assessor cancels the assessment while the assessor is onsite at the laboratory, the laboratory and/or the assessor must notify MNELAP as soon as possible.
 If the situation warrants, MNELAP may determine sufficient cause to remove the assessor from the approved list.
-The potential reasons for removal are listed in M.S.
-144.98, subd.
-12.
+The Minnesota Statute 144.98, subd.
+12. list the potential reasons for removal.

 - Can MNELAP post costs associated with each approved assessor?
 Can MNELAP rate the assessors and post the information on a webpage?

 Answer: No. MNELAP will not have information regarding costs of the assessments and cannot post cost information without impacting a fair contracting process.
 Likewise, MNELAP cannot rate individual assessors or organizations.
-If a laboratory believes costs are excessive or that an assessor or organization should be removed from the list for any of the causes stated in the statutes, the laboratory should relay their concerns to MNELAP.
+If a laboratory believes costs are excessive or that an assessor or organization should be removed from the list for any of the causes stated in the Minnesota Statute 144.98, subd.
+12., the laboratory should relay their concerns to MNELAP.